 Get Hosting ✓

-I got this bit sorted, with advice and a little help from Ricky.
-I went with GoDaddy for the hosting – economical and good for a first attempt.
-There are a lot of Hosting companies out there and WordPress has a list of Hosting Companies that are very WordPress friendly, including many of the companies that sponsor WordPress WordCamps around the world.
+There are a lot of Hosting companies out there and WordPress has a list of companies that are very WordPress friendly, including many of the companies that sponsor WordPress WordCamps around the world.

 I’ve since upgraded one of my sites to WPEngine hosting.
 They are one of the world leaders in web-hosting and are also a major sponsor of WordPress WordCamps and Meetups.